tkettenba/esgf-wget/README.md

 localhost:8000/wget?shards=localhost:8993/solr,localhost:8994/solr,localhost:8995/solr&dataset_id=...
 ```

 The parameter `limit` helps control the file limit of the dataset search.
-By default, the file limit will come from the varible `WGET_SCRIPT_FILE_DEFAULT_LIMIT` in local_settings.py.
-The file limit is ultimately limited by the varible `WGET_SCRIPT_FILE_MAX_LIMIT` in local_settings.py.
+By default, the file limit will come from the variable `WGET_SCRIPT_FILE_DEFAULT_LIMIT` in local_settings.py.
+The file limit is ultimately limited by the variable `WGET_SCRIPT_FILE_MAX_LIMIT` in local_settings.py.
 ```
 localhost:8000/wget?limit=20000&dataset_id=...
 ```